-In B2C companies the male centric approach is giving way with with Hallmark brands such as Adidas and Lynx approaching gender in different ways ( and seeing the benefits in revenue) but in the B2B world we seem stuck in the belief that “Only old white men do business”.
+In B2C companies, the male-centric approach is giving way with Hallmark brands such as Adidas and Lynx approaching gender in different ways (and seeing the benefits in revenue.
+However, in the B2B world we seem stuck in the belief that “only old white men do business.”

-We see this in the creative side of design to the point where it’s incredibly difficult to find imagery of anyone other than an old, white male in a setting that lends them gravitas and power.
-Women and people of colour tend to be represented as youthful and up-and-coming but rarely in powerful positions.
-Yet this does not reflect reality, we have Sheryl Sandberg who is arguably one of the most powerful tech professionals in the world, Ian Spalter the mixed race head of design at Instagram who’s dev work is seen by billions each day, and Elaine Welteroth the editor of teen vogue who is a woman of colour in her early 30s leading one of the most widely seen editorials in the world.
+We see this in the creative side of design, to the point where it’s incredibly difficult to find imagery of anyone other than an old, white male in a setting that lends gravitas and power.
+Women and people of colour tend to be represented as youthful and up-and-coming but rarely leading in powerful positions.
+Yet this does not reflect reality.

-My issue with this is that by focussing on a singular group you limit the scope of your strategy.
-As we get better at distributing power fairly, we need to think carefully about the choices we make to ensure were addressing the B2B audience in its entirety.
+By focusing on a singular group, you limit the scope of any sales or marketing strategy.
+As we get better at distributing power fairly, we need to think carefully about the choices we make to ensure we are addressing the B2B audience in its entirety.
 This means thinking beyond men in suits.

-Now the audience will normally assign gender pretty quickly based on prior experience and bias so this may seem futile, however giving teams a different perspective, by removing gender and ethnicity without challenging their beliefs on the traits of ideal buyers may help them to see the wider picture of the market opportunity which is the real aim of strategy.
+Now the audience will normally assign gender pretty quickly based on prior experience and bias so this may seem futile.
+However, by giving teams a different perspective, removing gender and ethnicity without challenging their beliefs of ideal buyer traits, you may help them to see the bigger picture, which is the real aim of any growth strategy.